G

 lectularius

-picture) |
+(larger picture) |

 |

-adult bed bug is 3/16-inch long,
+Description: The adult bed bug is 3/16-inch long,

-mahogany in color.
-The bed bug
+oval, flat, and rusty-red or mahogany in color.
+The bed bug is

-but becomes more elongate, plump,
+flat and thin when unfed but becomes more elongate, plump, and

-the prominent compound eyes.
+to the head between the prominent compound eyes.
+The three-segmented

-the head and passes back between
+beak, or proboscis, is located beneath the head and passes back

-the front legs.
-The beg bug
+between the front legs.
+The beg bug cannot fly as its wings are

 reduced to short wing pads.